I Love India

 Facts About Amsterdam

 Amsterdam is the nominal capital as well as the largest city of Netherlands.
 Its name has been derived from ‘Amstel Dam’, a dam built on river Amstel.
 The city is popularly known as the ‘Venice of the North’, owing to the popularity of its historic port, the Rijksmuseum, its red-light district (de Wallen), its laissez-faire coffee shops and the numerous canals.
 Amsterdam was merely a small fishing village founded in the 12th century.
 However, it gained importance by becoming one of the important ports during the Dutch Golden Age.
 In effect, it transformed into a leading center of finance and diamonds.
+Today, Amsterdam is home to many large Dutch institutions and to some of the Fortune 500 companies.
+It is ranked high in terms of quality of living and is one of most visited places in the world.
+A beautiful city with enchanting landscapes, Amsterdam also boasts of a rich architectural history.
 Given below are some other interesting and fun facts about Amsterdam.

 Interesting & Fun Facts about Amsterdam

-• Amsterdam is the nominal capital of Netherlands.
+• Amsterdam is the largest city and the capital of the Netherlands.

 • The city houses more than 1 million bikes.

-• Amsterdam is home to more than 300 coffee shops, which are legally allowed to sell up to 5 gm of soft drugs per person.
+• Amsterdam is home to more than 300 coffee shops, which are legally allowed to sell up to 5g of soft drugs per person.

 • The city owns 70 glass topped canal boats.